-The E2 execution unit is a single-issue, in-order pipeline.
-The pipeline comprises: Instruction Fetch, described in the previous section, Execute, and two stages of Write-back.
+The E3 execution unit is a single-issue, in-order pipeline.
+The pipeline comprises five stages: instruction fetch (IF), instruction decode and register fetch (ID), execute (EX), data memory access (MEM), and register write-back (WB).

-The pipeline has a peak execution rate of one instruction per clock cycle.
-Bypass paths are included so that most instructions have a one-cycle result latency.
-There are some exceptions:
+The pipeline has a peak execution rate of one instruction per clock cycle, and is fully bypassed such that most instructions have a one-cycle result latency.
+There are several exceptions, noted in Table 6.